BackyardBrains/NeuroRobot/README.md

 The following setup is recommended:

-- Matlab 2019a or later (iOS beta <a href="https://testflight.apple.com/join/N41wWHyJ">here</a>)
+- Matlab (iOS beta <a href="https://testflight.apple.com/join/N41wWHyJ">here</a>), with the following toolboxes
   - Image Processing Toolbox (for vision)
   - Digital Signal Processing Toolbox (for hearing)
   - Image Acquisition Toolbox (for webcam-vision, <a href="https://www.mathworks.com/matlabcentral/fileexchange/45183-image-acquisition-toolbox-support-package-for-os-generic-video-interface">this support package</a> is also needed)
   - Audio Toolbox (for webcam-hearing)
   - Deep Learning Toolbox and Paralell Computing Toolbox (for object detection, <a href="https://www.mathworks.com/help/deeplearning/ref/alexnet.html">AlexNet</a> and <a href="https://www.mathworks.com/help/deeplearning/ref/googlenet.html">GoogLeNet</a> add-ons are also needed)

  - Comic Book font (find Comic_Book.ttf in the NeuroRobotToolbox folder; in Windows, right-click the file and choose ‘Install for All Users’; on Mac, double-click the file and select ‘Install Font’; restart Matlab)
 - Work with colorful objects in brightly lit rooms for optimal colorvision

 To start the NeuroRobot app, open the file NeuroRobotToolbox/neurorobot.m in Matlab, adjust <a href="https://docs.google.com/document/d/1_fkM_ccYyojDcovjW_f6EnSZTBed_XkrHJNA_dRZvvg/edit#bookmark=kix.lcvfd1hyq9l0">settings</a>, then run the file.
 This launches the app’s Startup menu.